backdaniel/hermesdb/README.md

 - Min 16 zero bits at start of hash
 - Hashing algorithm: SHA-3 256

-## Tools
-You can use the available python scripts to validate new entries, verify an entry difficulty, etc...

 ## Contributing
 I will update this instance according to my knowledge.